pshong79/playwright_accessibility_testing/README.md

 Update the `urls` in the file to specify all the pages the accessbility test should be executed on.

 ## Execution
-Run the command to execute Playwright tests as usual.
+Run the command to scan the sites using the `checkAlly()` method.
+This will print the report in the console
 ```
 $ npx playwright test
 ```

 ### Customizing